 I received a Ph.D. in electrical engineering from the University of Illinois at Urbana-Champaign under Prof. Bang-Sup Song.
 I did my master's degree at Cornell University (Ithaca, NY), and bachelor's degree at Univerisity of Washington (Seattle).
-I have returned to the Northwest since January 1998 as I joined the Oregon State University (Corvallis).
+I returned to the Northwest in January 1998 when I joined the Oregon State University (Corvallis).
 Between the completion of my Ph.D. and coming to OSU, I worked at Bell Labs for four years and designed MOS telecommunication circuits.
 My past work includes highly linear and tunable continuous-time filters (Ph.D. work), telecommunication circuits including timing recovery and analog-to-digital converters (a bit of Ph.D. work), frequency synthesizers, and switched-capacitor circuits.
 My current research interests include high-frequency switched-capacitor filters, low-voltage switched-capacitor circuits, high-resolution and oversampling data converters, and highly linear continuous-time filters.